 What is Master Stock?

-Typical ingredients are Soy Sauce, Garlic, Ginger, Cassia bark (cinnamon sticks), Star Anise and Shaoxing wine.
 Some recipes get more elaborate and use dried mandarin peels and rock sugar.
 Many restaurants have secret Master Stock recipes.
-You can use different types of meat, not only duck.
+You can braise different types of meat, not only duck.
 Use whole chicken, try a beef brisket, pork, and my favorite.... potatoes.